 Apart from the mainstream talent programmes Talent for Governance also offers Dutch organisations the option to invite talents from their own partner organisations if they back their programme financially.
-In this case Bongekile has been invited by the Water Board Vechtstromen.
+In this case, Bongekile has been invited by the Water Board Vechtstromen.

 My work for the ministry

 I am a Water Bailiff under the Water Control Section, where I do water permitting, identification of abstraction points for issued permits and water use monitoring, stream gauging and advising water users on the procedure to be followed in order to get a water permit.
 I also carry out investigations to support water permit applications.
-Apart from that I support River Basin Authorities in executing their activities and become operational.
+Apart from that, I support River Basin Authorities in executing their activities and becoming operational.

 Experience in the Netherlands

 My proposed project is on water supply and sanitation in the remote places of the country, in the Ngwavuma River Basin, at Matsanjeni area.
-Better access to water brings health and alleviates women and girls of the burden of water fetching and it improves income.
+Better access to water brings health and alleviates women and girls from the burden of water fetching and it improves income.